Britain's Got Talent

 Thames and Syco for ITV1/2, 24 March 2012 to present

 A search for a talented performer, with the prize of an appearance at the Royal Variety Performance and £100,000 (upped to £500,000 for the sixth series, and downed to £250,000 the following year).

 Simon Cowell leads a team of light-entertainment deities (and former tabloid editor Piers Morgan) around the country in search of fine talent.
 Unlike every other talent contest ever, the performer need not be a singer.
 Dancers, ventriloquists, clowns, people who play the spoons, people who carve sculptures out of ice are all welcome to audition.

 The key gimmick here was that each judge was issued a large X, linked to a buzzer.
 When the judge had had enough of the performance, they pressed their buzzer, and their X lit up.
 If all three (later four) judges buzzed in, the act was entertaining no-one, and terminated.
 Any resemblance to the gimmick of Let Me Entertain You is surely a coincidence.

 The first half of the series followed the usual route of showing people who were either very competent or very poor at what they did.
-The latter stages returned to a more traditional theatre setting, with a week of live semi-finals, and a public phone-in to determine who advances to the final.
+The latter stages returned to a more traditional studio setting, with a week of live semi-finals, and a public phone-in to determine who advances to the final.
 In each semi-final, the act receiving the most public votes is automatically through to the final.
 Which act progresses from the two which polled in second and third place lies with the judges.
 At the end of the week, the judges collectively also pick one act from those who did not progress from the semi-finals to appear in the final as a wildcard entry.

 2007: Paul Potts (opera singer)